-Harvey gazed at him with ancient eyes and gently informed the impatient French official that the last time he came to France he didn’t have to show his passport.
-“Pas (not) possible, old man!!!
-Foreigners have always had to show their passports upon arrival in ‘la belle France’!”
+Harvey gazed at him with ancient eyes and gently informed the impatient French official that the last time he came to France, he didn’t have to show his passport.
+“Pas (not) possible, old man!!!” cried the indignant official, “Foreigners have always had to show their passports upon arrival in ‘la belle France’!”

 Harvey paused as he gave the French official a long, hard look and then with obvious restraint, said, “I can assure you – you Parisian punk – that I’m telling you the truth.
 You see, when I came ashore ‘la belle France’ on Omaha beach, June 6th 1944, there sure as hell weren’t any of you uppity Frenchman out there on that damn beach dodging Nazi bullets asking us for passports.”

 And suddenly all of the surrounding passengers roared, applauded and cheered Harvey as the official sincerely apologized and with great respect, gratefully acknowledged Harvey’s incredible contribution to his and his nation’s freedom.

 D-Day, which stands for “Day Day,” refers to June 6, 1944, during World War II.
 It was the day when the Allied forces launched a massive and pivotal amphibious invasion on the beaches of Normandy, France.
 This operation, code-named Operation Overlord, was a significant turning point in the war and instrumental in the liberation of Western Europe from Nazi control.